smac89/find-broken-desktop/README.md

 # find-broken-desktop

 Find desktop entry files (\*.desktop) with broken executables.
+By default searches common applications directories as well as some autostart directories.

 Can be used to check a single \*.desktop file or preset folders.